Intermesh/groupoffice-docs/using/connect-a-device/macos.rst

 .. _assistant-for-macos:

-Files - Group-Office Assistant
+Files - GroupOffice Assistant
 ------------------------------

-The Group-Office Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
-It will automatically download files opened from Group-Office and monitor it for changes.
-When the file is saved it automatically uploads it back to Group-Office.
+The GroupOffice Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
+It will automatically download files opened from GroupOffice and monitor it for changes.
+When the file is saved it automatically uploads it back to GroupOffice.

-Download the Group-Office Assistant for:
+Download the GroupOffice Assistant for:

 - `MacOS (Sillicon) <https://repo.group-office.com/downloads/group-office-assistant-macos-aarch64.dmg>`_.
 - `MacOS (Intel) <https://repo.group-office.com/downloads/group-office-assistant-macos-x64.dmg>`_.

 After downloading take the following steps to install:

-1. Open the DMG file and drag "Group-Office Assistant" in the "Applications" folder.
+1. Open the DMG file and drag "GroupOffice Assistant" in the "Applications" folder.

    .. figure:: /_static/macos-assistant/1-dmg.png
       :width: 400px

-2. In Group-Office right click on a file and choose "Open with".
+2. In GroupOffice right click on a file and choose "Open with".

 3. Select the "Your desktop application (WebDAV) option to use the assistant.